jtackkett/website-content/post/html/html-forms/index.md

 <input type="week" name="choose-week">
 ```

-All those fields allow to limit the range and the step between each value.
+All those fields allow you to limit the range and the step between each value.
 I recommend checking MDN for the little details on their usage.

 The `type="datetime-local"` field lets you choose a date and a time.